tsgates/arch-wiki-markdown/wiki/IPhone_Tethering.md

     # fusermount -u /path/to/mountpoint

-Once your iPhone's filesystem is mounted, you should be able to use netcfg, NetworkManager, wicd, dhcpcd etc to connect to the internet through the new iPhone ethernet device just like you would any other ethernet connection.
+Once your iPhone's filesystem is mounted, you should be able to use any network manager to connect to the internet through the new iPhone ethernet device just like you would any other ethernet connection.

 Troubleshooting